mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 Once finished, Ctrl-C will end the simulator and `docker-compose down` will clean up the containers.

 The final output of the simulator will be a list of logged statistics.
-This will include the recorded time to execute each operation, as well as the average time for a read and a write
+This will include the recorded time to execute each operation, as well as the average time for a read and a write.

 This is an example output for a Chord simulation:
 ````Java